 - We advised the Homes and Communities Agency in respect of the UK's largest sustainable new town project, Northstowe in Cambridgeshire on a brownfield former military base.
 The new town will include up to 9,500 new homes, employment areas, a town centre, four local centres, a secondary school and around five primary schools.
 Northstowe will be a new place to live for over 20,000 people, and approximately 8,000 jobs will be created encouraging further economic development.
 The scheme has involved the compulsory purchase of the line for the Guided Busway system which runs through the new settlement.

-- We advised the Homes and Communities Agency on the First time Buyer's Initiative (described by a judge at the Real Estate team of the Year Awards 2008 as, "iconic work").
+- We advised the Homes and Communities Agency on the First time Buyer's Initiative.
 We also advised the HCA on the KickStart project to invest £400m in stalled development sites.

 - We advised MMC Estates, acting as executive developer of an urban extension to Lydney, Gloucestershire, including complex development arrangements with a house builder, contractor, registered provider, senior debt provider and HCA.

 - We are advising Peterborough City Council on all legal aspects of its Medium Term Financial Strategy, including its requirement to deliver housing growth of some 25,000 new homes by 2020.